 - Kubernetes Plugin

-java.net.SocketTimeoutException: timeout is caused by the read (or request) timeout being exceeded during the connection between the Jenkins master and a kubernetes agent.
+java.net.SocketTimeoutException: timeout is caused by the read (or request) timeout being exceeded during the connection between the Jenkins controller and a kubernetes agent.
 This timeout applies after the connection has been established.
 It is set to

 15s by the kubernetes plugin by default.